-17. Roast Yam and Salt fish
+17. Roast Yam and Salt Fish

-Salt fish is simply salted codfish.
-This is the same salt fish used in the Ackee and Salt fish dish.
+Salt fish is simply salted codfish; this is the same salt fish used in the Ackee and Salt fish dish.
 The salty taste of the codfish is a perfect complement to the roasted yam.

 18. Cornmeal Porridge

-Cornmeal porridge is a traditional Jamaican breakfast dish and is cornmeal combined with milk or coconut milk, cinnamon, nutmeg and other spices.
+Cornmeal porridge is a traditional Jamaican breakfast dish.
+It is cornmeal combined with milk or coconut milk, cinnamon, nutmeg and other spices.

 19. Banana Chips

 You can find similar snacks where green plantains, cassava or breadfruit are used instead of green bananas.

-20. Fried plantains
+20. Fried Plantains

 You will find that some Jamaicans like their plantains really ripe while other like them fried when they are only slightly ripe.

-BONUS: Codfish Fritters
+21. Bonus: Codfish Fritters

 The dish consists of a flour batter that is seasoned with codfish, onion, scallions, and other spices.
 The batter is then fried into flat crispy cakes.

-Jamaicans are extremely friendly, I can guarantee you, express an interest in their cuisine, and more than likely you will find yourself a guest at their dinner table!
+Jamaicans are extremely friendly, I can guarantee you; express an interest in Jamaican cuisine, and more than likely you will find yourself a guest at their dinner table!

 Other articles you will love:

-- 4 Most Picturesque Destinations in The Caribbean
+- Incredible Picturesque Destinations in The Caribbean

-- Underrated and Off The Beaten Path Places To Visit In 2019
+- Underrated and Off The Beaten Path Places To Visit In 2023

 Love this post?
 Pin it for later!